rohankalbag/kohonen-self-organising-map/README.md

 ##                                       Course Project

-**Abstract: In this project we implement a Numba-JIT Accelerated Pythonic Implementation of the Kohonen Self Organising Map with user-specified grid matrix size, and a multispectral image as input and we generate a coded image using the trained SOM as a code book.
-We also restore the image from its codebook and compare it with original image**
+*Abstract: In this project we implement a Numba-JIT Accelerated Pythonic Implementation of the Kohonen Self Organising Map with user-specified grid matrix size, and a multispectral image as input and we generate a coded image using the trained SOM as a code book.
+We also restore the image from its codebook and compare it with original image*

 ### Collaborators

-- Rohan Rajesh Kalbag : 20D170033
+- Rohan Rajesh Kalbag
-- Durgaprasad Bhat: 200070017
+- Durgaprasad Bhat
-- Siddharth Anand: 20D070076
+- Siddharth Anand

 ### To generate executable in Windows